#197 Trans quiting and community magic with Cordy of Transmissions Quilts

 https://www.instagram.com/coanofsilence/

-Listen to the Grief Glimmers podcast on
+Listen to the Grief Magic podcast on

-Apple Podcasts // Spotify
+→ Apple Podcasts // → Spotify

-Hi, I’m Yarrow and this is my local river.
+Hi, I’m Yarrow

 I’m a maker, grief companion and tarot reader living on the East coast of Scotland.